Glycyrrhiza glabra l. Family: Fabaceae

 Lower high cholesterol and triglyceride levels

-Prevent plaque and tooth decay
+Prevent plaque, gum disease, and tooth decay

 Treat microbial or viral infections, including viral liver disease